Toddler & Preschool · Behavior guide

 • Check your own state before you engage.

-If you are already flooded — hungry, exhausted, overwhelmed — your window for staying regulated is much narrower.
+If you're already flooded, whether that's hungry, exhausted, or overwhelmed, your window for staying regulated is much narrower.
 Where you can, notice this before the moment starts.
 Your arousal level is a variable you can work with.

 • Give one transition warning, then follow through.